semaphoreci/semaphore/docs/docs/getting-started/faq.md

 - **Block Style Indicator**: The block style indicates how new lines inside the block should behave.
 If you want to keep each line as a new line, use the literal style, indicated by a pipe `|`.
 If you want them to be replaced by spaces instead, use the folded style, indicated by a right angle bracket `>`.

 - **Block Chomping Indicator**: The chomping indicator controls what should happen with new lines at the end of the string.
-The default, clip, puts a single new line at the end of the string.
+The default, clip, puts a single newline at the end of the string.
 To remove all new lines, strip them by putting a minus sign `-` after the style indicator.
-Both clip and strip ignore how many new lines are actually at the end of the block; to keep them all, put a plus sign `+` after the style indicator.
+Both clip and strip ignore how many new lines are actually at the end of the block; to keep them all put a plus sign `+` after the style indicator.

 ### Can I use different agents in the same pipeline?